digital-botanical-gardens-initiative/earth_metabolome_ontology/README.md

 ## Data modelling proposal
 Below, we show a concrete suggestion of how we could use this ontology for the EMI use case.

 We consider a Mass Spectrometer as a sosa:Platform.
 We interpret the MS detector that belongs to a Mass Spectrometer as being a Sensor.
-This sensor (a MS detector) is able to make an obervation by observing a Mass Spectrum.
+This sensor (a MS detector) is able to make an obervation by observing a Mass Spectrum (recommendation: to use the [CHMO controlled vocabulary]( http://purl.obolibrary.org/obo/CHMO_0000806)  as instances of the sosa:ObservableProperty).
 Note that if we do not want to capture the equipment (Mass Spectrometer for provenance) of the generated LCMS analysis we can ignore/ommit them.
 The observation is interpreted as a [prov:Activity](https://www.w3.org/TR/prov-o/#Activity)/[sosa:Observation](https://www.w3.org/TR/vocab-ssn/#Observation)/emi:Analysis (the Analysis as defined in the Earth Metabolome Intiative model).
 This observation (aka LCMS Analysis) uses (prov:use/sosa:hasFeatureOfInterest) some sample.
 This sample comes from some Taxon (species or we can detail more here to be another sample like a Raw Material, a broader specimen).
 In addition, the LCMS analysis uses a Procedure (we can detail here the parameters etc used in the analysis).
 Finally, we can classify each Specimen by using some Specimen taxonomy such as in https://isamplesorg.github.io/models/generated/vocabularies/specimenType.html that relies on SKOS, similar to our other taxonomies in the project (NPClassifier) !

 Moreover, we can also classify a sample with an external material taxonomy https://isamplesorg.github.io/models/generated/vocabularies/materialType.html#organicmaterial.
 All EMI model classes related to samples are subclasses of sosa:Sample, notably  emi:BlankSample, emi:ExtractSample and emi:QualityControlSample.